doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

     * Click 'Next'
     * Choose 'Use an existing AWS IoT policy' and select 'TrustedUserProvisioningPolicy' created earlier
     * Click 'Create template'
-4. Click 'Enable template'
+4. Click 'Enable template' at the bottom of the page
-5. Navigate to the created template and click 'Edit JSON'
+5. Navigate to 'Fleet provisioning templates', select created template and click 'Edit JSON'
 6. Replace the content of the template with below content, and click 'Save as new version'
 ```
 {